 - 2 teaspoons confectioners' sugar

 - Coat a 10-in. fluted tube pan with cooking spray and dust with flour.
 Spoon half of the batter into prepared pan.
-Combine sugar and cinnamon; sprinkle half over batter.
+Combine cinnamon and remaining sugar; sprinkle half over batter.
 Repeat layers.

 "EVERYONE in my family loves this.
 Aunts, uncles, mom, dad, siblings, nephews, niece...I could go on and on.
 Whenever I make it, it vanishes quickly and everyone is left pointing the finger at each other to figure out who ate more of it."